 Senior Seminars Registration

-Majors in economics, financial economics and the joint major with mathematics who wish to take any senior seminar in the upcoming spring semester must register for GU4911 Section 0 Economics Seminar Registration.
-Registration for GU4911 Section 0 is limited to these majors who will have senior status and who will have completed UN3211, UN3213 and UN3412 with a letter grade of C- or higher by the start of the spring semester.
+Majors in economics, financial economics and the joint major with mathematics who wish to take any senior seminar in the upcoming spring semester must register for ECON GU4911 Section 000 Economics Seminar Registration.
+Registration for GU4911 Section 0 is limited to declared majors in economics, financial economics and economics-math who will have senior status and who will have completed UN3211, UN3213 and UN3412 with a letter grade of C- or higher by the start of the spring semester.

 Students who have completed or are currently taking a seminar may not participate in the seminar lottery.

 Joint majors with Philosophy, Political Science and Statistics will be contacted by Laura Yan directly about registration in the designated senior seminars (GU4950, GU4921 and GU4918) for your joint major when those seminars are offered.
 Only students who have completed UN3211, UN3213 and UN3412 (or POLS GU4712 in the case of joint majors with political science) with a letter grade of C- or higher will be registered for a senior seminar.

 Students who are graduating early must contact Laura Yan (firstname.lastname@example.org) before November 18th to let her know that they are graduating early.